aurotripathy/mask-r-cnn/README.md

+# Training a Mask R-CNN model to find defects in Xray Images

-This project use Mask R-CNN/Keras/TensorFlow to find defect in XRAY Images.
+This project trains a Mask R-CNN model written in Keras/TensorFlow to find defects in Xray Images.

 It resues all of the code available [here](https://github.com/matterport/Mask_RCNN).
 Sample results are shown below.